pytest-dev/pytest/doc/en/how-to/skipping.rst

 Running it with the report-on-xfail option gives this output:

 ..
-FIXME: Use $ instead of ! again to reenable regendoc once it's fixed: https://github.com/pytest-dev/pytest/issues/8807
+FIXME: Use $ instead of ! again to re-enable regendoc once it's fixed: https://github.com/pytest-dev/pytest/issues/8807

 .. code-block:: pytest